Quels feutres choisir pour faire du coloriage ? Guide complet !

 ✔ The type of ink

-• Water-based : Great for beginners, but may leave streaks
+• Water-based : Perfect for beginners, but may leave streaks

 • Alcohol-based : for a professional finish, but requires thick paper

-• Watercolours : for gradient effects and an artistic finish
+• Watercolors : for gradient effects and an artistic finish

-• Brush : ideal for fluid effects and flat tints
+• Brush : ideal for fluid effects and flat areas

 • Conical : versatile, suitable for classic coloring